ArthTechnologies/ocelot/files/docs/privacy.md

 ### Third Parties

-We try to minimize third parties whenever possible for privacy and efficiency's sake.
+We try to minimize third parties whenever possible for privacy and efficiency.

-- Web Hosting: Unlike most hosting services, we currently host all of our infrastructure ourselves, meaning cloud services like Amazon Web Services can't access your IP and other data from our sites.
 - Source Code: Like almost all companies, we use a third-party service to host our underlying computer code / source code.
-On Dec 1 2022, we switched from Microsoft-Owned GitHub to Codeberg, an open-source website governed by Codeberg e.v, a democratic organization based in the European Union.
+On Dec 1, 2022, we switched from Microsoft-owned GitHub to Codeberg, an open-source website governed by Codeberg e.v, a democratic organization based in the European Union.
 Codeberg's privacy policy can be found [here](https://codeberg.org/Codeberg/org/src/branch/main/PrivacyPolicy.md).
 - Payment Processing: Our payment processing partner, Stripe, is required by some countries to comply with "Know Your Customer" laws, which may include addresses and legal names.
-Only Stripe can access this information.
-Arth can access the last four digits of your credit card and your email from stripe.
+Arth only accesses the last four digits of your credit card and your email from Stripe.
 You can read their privacy policy [here](https://stripe.com/privacy).

 ### Analytics

-Arth collects three pieces of information from site visitors to better know how many people are using its services:
+Arth collects the following information on the main website for analytics:

-1. Your Platform (Ex: iOS, Android, Linux, Windows, Mac)
+1. OS/Platform (Ex: Windows, Mac, iOS)
-2. Your Language (Ex: En_Us, Es_Es)
+2. Browser Language & Dialect (Ex: en_us)
 3. The Referrer Site if applicable

-If your browser sends a do not track signal, your analytics will not be collected.
-Additionally, you can also opt-out of analytics by setting "allowAnalytics" in local storage to false using your browser's developer tools.

-In addition, we collect the number of clicks on the "get started" button.

-Your analytics are only collected by Arth and do not go through a third party such as Google Analytics.
+4. The pages visited, and whether you're visiting the site for the first time or not
+5. Clicks on the "Get Started" button

+This data is not bundled into a profile of you specifically.
+You can opt-out by enabling do not track in your browser settings.

 Changes to these terms:
 - If changes to these terms are needed, we will put them into effect a month after the changes are made visible.